gplepage/lsqfit/doc/source/gvar.rst

     >>> print(x.fmt(5))
     3.14150(20)

 where the argument is the number of decimal places retained.
+(Omit the argument and ``fmt()`` will adjust the number of decimal places automatically to display the error to two significant figures.)

 Function ``gvar.asgvar(x)`` returns x if it is a |GVar|; otherwise it returns ``gvar(x)``.